Discovering the Gell-Mann-Okubo Formula with Kolmogorov-Arnold Networks

+Under such noisy conditions, KAN extracts a simple linear relation between baryon masses and hypercharge, consistent with the expected equal-spacing behavior.
+Moreover, the learned relation enables an accurate prediction of the $\Omega^-$ baryon mass, even though it is not explicitly enforced in the fitting procedure.

+These results indicate that the KAN model is able to recover the underlying GMO structure in both idealized and noise-perturbed settings, demonstrating its robustness and stability in the presence of experimental uncertainties.
+Building on this structure, we further perform symbolic regression to reconstruct the explicit functional form of the decuplet Gell-Mann–Okubo formula.
+This also provides a simple data-driven validation of the equal-spacing rule in the decuplet.

-For the octet analysis, we adopt the same preprocessing and stratified sampling procedures as in the decuplet case, applying KAN symbolic regression to investigate the quadratic relationship between hypercharge($Y$) and isospin($I$).
-The model extracts a compact and physically interpretable expression that accurately captures the observed dependence of octet baryon masses on $Y$ and $I$.
-This relation serves as the foundation for fitting the complete Gell‑Mann–Okubo formula, which is successfully recovered through further symbolic regression.
+For the octet analysis, we adopt the same preprocessing and stratified sampling procedures as in the first stage for the decuplet baryons, KAN symbolic regression is then applied to investigate the dependence of baryon masses on hypercharge($Y$) and isospin($I$).
+The model extracts a compact and physically interpretable expression that captures the observed quadratic dependence on $Y$ and $I$.
+This relation serves as the basis for reconstructing the complete Gell‑Mann–Okubo formula through further symbolic regression.

-The final symbolic expressions obtained for both the octet and decuplet exhibit high accuracy and interpretability, and remain fully consistent with theoretical expectations of SU(3) flavor-symmetry breaking \cite{gell2018eightfold,okubo1962note,gell2018symmetries}.
+The final symbolic expressions obtained for both the octet and decuplet exhibit high accuracy and good interpretability, and remain consistent with theoretical expectations of SU(3) flavor-symmetry breaking \cite{gell2018eightfold,okubo1962note,gell2018symmetries}.

 2.~\textit{Model Selection:} To ensure that the symbolic regression model is both physically interpretable and capable of accurately capturing the SU(3) baryon mass patterns, we implemented a systematic model-selection process.